paldhous/ucsc/2020/multimedia-journalism/md/cleaning-data.md

 - `Country Name` Yellow
 - `Country Code` Green
 - `Year` Blue
 - `High-Tech Exports` Pink

-While this "wide" data format makes the spreadsheet easier for people to scan, most software for data analysis and visualization wants the data in a neat "long" format, with one variable in each column, like this:
+While this "wide" data format makes the spreadsheet easier for people to scan, most software for data analysis and visualization wants the data in a tidy "long" format, with one variable in each column, like this:

 ![](./img/cleaning_data_2.jpg)